NOAH'S ARK ANIMAL SANCTUARY

 There are, sadly, many abandoned dogs in Malta.
 Having had the very satisfying experience of rescuing Lady, and seeing her happily re-homed, Fabio realised that he could not just ignore all the other animals needing help.
 So he decided to start an animal rescue organisation that could, perhaps, one day become a proper animal sanctuary.
 Other local animal-lovers joined in to help and so Noah's Ark Animal Sanctuary was born.

-Over the last few years, Noah's Ark has rescued scores of dogs and cats.
+Over the past 12 years, Noah's Ark has rescued hundreds of dogs.
 Of course, the ideal is to find new homes for them but, sadly, this is not always possible.
-Nearly all the animals taken in by Noah's Ark supporters are fed by the organisation and Borg Cardona & Co.
-Ltd generously supply foodstuffs at wholesale prices.
-However, this does not mean that there is no longer a need for donations.
 In addition to food, several of the animals that have been taken in have required medical treatment, which is, of course, paid for by Noah's Ark.

-There are now many volunteers who help the only animal sanctuary in the north of the island, and with their support - and the help of the public - Noah's Ark will keep on sailing.
+There are now many volunteers who help the only dog sanctuary in the north of the island and with their support and the help of a generous public Noah's Ark Dog Sanctuary will keep on sailing in full sail.

 YOUR ASSISTANCE CAN MAKE THE DIFFERENCE